NikitaNaychukov/Financial_model/README.md

 # Financial_model
-A financial model prototype comprising all the statements, IFRS, Canadian accounting norms
+A financial model prototype comprising all the statements, IFRS, AcSB